Function

 .
 They both contain the 7th (leading tone) and 2nd degree of the scale.
 These notes circle around the tonic and want to collapse in toward it. - Has 7th but no 3rd

-- Doesn't really exist in minor, because there is no leading tone in minor, which dominant needs.
-Harmonic minor scale includes a leading tone, which effectively brings back the leading tone (and by extension the dominant resolution).
+Doesn't really exist in natural minor, because there is no leading tone in minor, which dominant needs.
+However, the harmonic minor scale does include a leading tone, which effectively brings back the sense of wanting to resolve to the tonic.

 - this is only partially true, because the